linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 02 Securities Markets/Chapter 05 Money Markets.md

 $$

-# EXAMPLE 5-3 Comparison of Single-Payment Yield, Bond Equivalent Yield, and EAR
+**Example 5-3 Comparison of Single-Payment Yield, Bond Equivalent Yield, and EAR**

 Suppose you can purchase a 1 million negotiable CD that is currently 105 days from maturity.
 The CD has a quoted annual interest rate of 4.16 percent for a 360-day year.
 The bond equivalent yield is calculated as: